Note: This article contains information from 2020-2021. For updated 2022 insights, check out this new post.

 Machine learning and AI have ramped up in recent years as brands use this technology to have personalized engagements with customers through chatbots, understand their behaviors online, tailor their shopping experience, and even serve targeted ads based on their demographics.

-At Grocery TV we use machine vision on our platform to track the engagement, impressions, and reach of every campaign as well as out-of-stock and planogram compliance for CPG brands.
+At Grocery TV we use machine vision on our platform to track the engagement, impressions, and reach of every campaign as well as out-of-stock and planogram compliance for CPG brands like Mars Wrigley.

 E-commerce and retail media

-CPG marketers are making fast transitions into e-commerce this year, and they're spending on retail media in particular.
-By developing partnerships with retailers like Walmart and Kroger, they get closer to the point of purchase and target the right audience segments through their websites or apps.
+CPG marketers made fast transitions into e-commerce in 2020, and they spent on retail media in particular.
+By developing partnerships with retailers like Walmart and Kroger, they got closer to the point of purchase and target the right audience segments through their websites or apps.

 Although Grocery TV isn't a "traditional" form of retail media (online advertising), we do provide advertisers with in-store marketing at the point of purchase— which can complement their online campaigns for an even greater effect.

-Keeping up with your customer's behaviors and needs is going to be crucial as we continue treading unfamiliar territory during the pandemic.
+Keeping up with your customer's behaviors and needs is going to be crucial as we continue to navigate the effects of COVID-19 and new variants.
 We suggest staying customer-focused and data-driven while also considering what trends will be permanent vs temporary.

-Thinking of adding a digital out-of-home campaign to your 2021 marketing mix?
-Feel free to reach out!
-We'd be happy to talk to you about our Grocery TV network.WHAT CAN WE DOOH FOR YOU?
+Thinking of adding a digital out-of-home campaign to your 2022 marketing mix?
+Feel free to skim our media kit and reach out!
+We'd be happy to talk to you about our Grocery TV network.What Can We DOOH For You?